 Apparently it's not that New Zealand has a bad image in the USA, more that it has no image.
 In an attempt to remedy this situation, cameras follow New Zealand's favourite mid-70s country rocker Kenny Rogers (pre-'The Gambler') and his band the First Edition on tour on a Road Services bus.
 All western shirts, shaggy hair, beards and satin jackets, they see the sights, meet the people (many of them older, rustic characters), play baseball, put down a hangi, break into song and admire the country's slower, more dignified pace.
 If only it had a McDonalds...

 Solo is a story about three people on the edge of nowhere, struggling to decide how much of themselves to share with those they care about.
-Young Australian hitchhiker Judy romances solo Dad Paul, who finds peace flying fire patrol planes above a North Island forest.
-Paul's precocious son (talented unknown Perry Armstrong) reacts badly to losing pole position to Judy and takes to the air.
-Inspired partly by the oft-painful times when we are "more acutely in touch” with our emotions, Tony Williams' ambitious romance helped launch the Kiwi movie renaissance, but as he writes in the backgrounder, there was no fun in filming it three times.
+Young Australian hitchhiker Judy romances solo Dad Paul, who finds peace flying fire patrol planes above the forest.
+Paul's precocious son reacts badly to losing pole position to Judy, and takes to the air.
+Inspired partly by the oft-painful times when we are "more acutely in touch” with our emotions, Tony Williams romance helped launch the Kiwi movie renaissance, but as he writes in the backgrounder, there was no fun in filming it three times.

 After hitting town for a Ranfurly Shield game, two brothers from the sticks (Grant Tilly and Pork Pie's Kelly Johnson) have to sneak their abruptly deceased father back home.
 If the body isn’t buried at home, they won’t inherit the family farm.
 Director John Reid’s shaggy dog tale — a Wellington-set Weekend at Bernies reeking of stale-beer and ciggies — both lauds and satirises the Kiwi male.
 It’s set back when "blokes were blokes and sheilas were their mums".
 The final clip sees Grant Tilly getting things off his chest, now that Dad is unable to answer back.